ChengTang62/curb-detection/README.md

 #### `conda env create -f curb_detection_macos.yml`

-to create the virtual enviroment for opencv
+to create the virtual enviroment for opencv,

 #### `conda activate curb_detection`

-to activate the virtual environment
+to activate the virtual environment,

 #### `jupyter-notebook`

-to launch jupyter notebook
+to launch jupyter notebook.

 In the project root directory, create an empty build folder: